seattlerb/ruby_parser/README.txt

 == REQUIREMENTS:

 * ruby. woot.
-* ParseTree is needed for Sexp class... crap.
-I might break that out.
+* sexp_processor for Sexp and SexpProcessor classes.
 * ParseTree for testing.
-* racc full package for parser development.
+* racc full package for parser development (compiling .y to .rb).

 == INSTALL: